-(ii) ERCOT shall then calculate a single time and capacity-weighted availability factor for the QSE portfolio for the ERS Standard Contract Term and the ERS service type, which will be capped at 1.0.

-(A) For an ERS Standard Contract Term with a single ERS Contract Period, the QSE portfolio-level availability factor for each ERS service type for the ERS Standard Contract Term shall be the portfolio-level availability factor for each ERS service type for the ERS Contract Period.
+(A) For an ERS Standard Contract Term with a single ERS Contract Period, the QSE portfolio-level availability factor for each ERS service type for each ERS Time Period in an ERS Contract Period shall be the portfolio-level availability factor for each ERS service type for each ERS Time Period for the ERS Standard Contract Term.

-(B) For an ERS Standard Contract Term with multiple ERS Contract Periods, ERCOT shall compute a QSE portfolio-level availability factor for each ERS service type for the ERS Standard Contract Term by averaging the QSE’s availability factors across ERS Contract Periods and ERS Time Periods for each ERS service type, weighted according to time and capacity obligations.
+(B) For an ERS Standard Contract Term with multiple ERS Contract Periods, ERCOT shall compute a QSE portfolio-level availability factor for each ERS service type for each ERS Time Period for the ERS Standard Contract Term by averaging the QSE’s availability factors across ERS Contract Periods and ERS Time Periods for each ERS service type, weighted according to time and capacity obligations.

-(iii) The QSE’s portfolio-level availability factor for each ERS service type for the ERS Standard Contract Term will determine both the availability component of the ERS payment to the QSE and whether the QSE has met its ERS availability requirements.
-If the QSE’s portfolio-level availability factor for each ERS service type for the ERS Standard Contract Term equals or exceeds 0.95, the QSE shall be deemed to have met its availability requirements for the ERS Standard Contract Term; otherwise, the QSE shall be deemed to have failed to meet this requirement.
-If the QSE’s portfolio-level availability factor for either ERS service type for the ERS Standard Contract Term is less than 1.0, the QSE’s ERS capacity payment shall be reduced according to the formulas in Section 6.6.11.1, Emergency Response Service Capacity Payments.
+(ii) The QSE’s portfolio-level availability factor for each ERS service type for each ERS Time Period for the ERS Standard Contract Term will determine whether the QSE has met its ERS availability requirements.
+If the QSE’s portfolio-level availability factor for each ERS service type for each ERS Time Period equals or exceeds 0.80, the QSE shall be deemed to have met its ERS portfolio-level availability performance requirements; otherwise, the QSE shall be deemed to have failed to meet this requirement.

+(iii) The ERS payments for the QSE will be determined by the adjusted QSE portfolio-level availability factor for each ERS service type for each ERS Time Period after any squaring is performed on ERS Resources that have failed availability (ERSAF).
+For the purpose of calculating ERS payments for the QSE, ERSAF for each ERS Resource will be capped at 1.0.

+(iv) If the QSE’s portfolio-level availability factor for each ERS service type for each ERS Time Period is less than 1.0, the QSE’s ERS capacity payment shall be reduced according to the formulas in Section 6.6.11.1, Emergency Response Service Capacity Payments.

 (b) Event Performance: